textileio/powergate/cli-docs/pow/pow_wallet_send.md

-## pow wallet balance
+## pow wallet send

-Print the balance of the specified wallet address
+Send fil from one managed address to any other address

 ### Synopsis

-Print the balance of the specified wallet address
+Send fil from one managed address to any other address

 ```
-pow wallet balance [address] [flags]
+pow wallet send [from address] [to address] [amount] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for balance
+  -h, --help   help for send
 ```

 ### Options inherited from parent commands